 On her timeline, in addition to the picture of one child’s graduation, I noticed that she shared a video from another child.
 Again, not something I would usually click on, but this pic fascinated me because the son was holding a violin.
 Now, some of you may know that at one time I was training to be a concert pianist—I know, right?
 Who woulda thunk?
 I was one of those people who sat down at a piano at about 6 years old and just started playing a song I heard on the radio.
 If I recall correctly, it was Jesu, Joy of Man’s Desiring.
 (Thanks you, Mrs. Gipson for recognizing the song when I breathlessly recorded it into my cassette recorder and played it back at Sunday school.)
 So until I reached my sophomore year of college and got all distracted, I was training to be a professional musician.
 Because of that, I have a deep affinity for music.
 I can’t dance to save my life but I love listening to music and believe that I FEEL it on a much deeper level than most.
 HA!

 So, I’m intrigued that her son (Christian) is in a band and that he plays the violin.
-And to make it even more interesting, he is doing a cover of the Alicia Keys song, If I Ain’t Got You.
-LOVE that song!
+And to make it even more interesting, he is doing a cover of the song, Love on Top by Beyonce.
 I hit play and there went my spoon.
 Shut the front door!
 OK, so you will understand, I’m going to include the video right below.
 Click the image below to watch the video and then keep reading.

 - When I looked at his personal profile, he had a bunch of videos in which he covered contemporary songs in addition to other videos with his band, etc. He didn’t create just one video for the giggle, he made multiple videos.
 He couldn’t stop himself from making more.
 Something inside him really wanted to share his ‘take’ on those songs with the rest of us.
 And I’m glad he was obedient to that prompting.
 He can’t NOT do music.
 (Yes, I now that is grammatically incorrect.)
 Clue #1 that you are absolutely, positively in your lane is that you cannot NOT do the thing.
 You can’t keep yourself from doing it.
 You think about it doing it even when you just finished doing it.
 If someone tried to make you stop doing it you would find a way to keep doing it.